sbmkvp/footfall_from_wifi_sensors/review/response.md

 in your study？

 > Thank you.
 This part has been expanded and clarified in the revised manuscript.
-> The performance of the algorithms used for one dimensional classification were
+> The performance of the algorithms used for one dimensional clustering were
 > evaluated on the basis of the time taken for processing and the resulting
 > mean absolute percentage error.
 We found that the k-means gives
 > us the best data for the quickest processing time.
 The graph based clustering